Profile Photo

 Musical Influences

-Traditional Filipino music like the Harana (serenade) has clear Spanish influences, making Spanish songs feel strangely familiar.
+Traditional Filipino music like the Harana (serenade) has clear Spanish influences, making Spanish songs feel familiar.

 Culinary Crossovers